rebeccapower/documentation/docs/installation/install-a-demo.md

 <https://www.docker.com/products/docker-desktop>

-Follow the link above and select the appropriate system and follow the installation instructions.
+Follow the link above, select the appropriate system, and follow the installation instructions.

+!!!
+Note
     For Windows 10, you may receive the "Docker Failed to Start" Error message.
 To resolve this:
     * Download WSL 2 from Step 4 in [these instructions](https://learn.microsoft.com/en-ca/windows/wsl/install-manual#step-4---download-the-linux-kernel-update-package)--do not do any other steps in these instructions
     * Under Windows ‘Firewall & Network Protection’, ‘Allow an app through the firewall’, and ‘Change settings’ to select the ‘Private’ box for ‘Virtual Machine Monitoring’
     * Restart computer for all changes to take effect

 !!!
 Note